bilal-sajid/Whatsapp-Weather-Outfit-Agent/README.md

 This project is a `Weather Outfit Suggestion Agent`, accessible via WhatsApp using Flask and Twilio’s WhatsApp API.
 Users send a city name, and the agent responds with today’s forecast (morning, afternoon, evening, night) along with outfit advice based on temperature, rain, wind, and UV index.

 ## How it works
-1. A user sends a WhatsApp message (e.g., “Karachi” or “Outfits Karachi”).
+1. A user sends a WhatsApp message (e.g., “Paris” or “Outfits Paris").
 2. Twilio forwards the message to the Flask webhook (`/reply_whatsapp`).
 3. The webhook calls the Weather Outfit Agent, which fetches and summarizes today’s weather.
 4. Flask returns a TwiML response to Twilio, which delivers the weather summary and outfit recommendations back to the user on WhatsApp.